garry-clawson/robot_programming/Presentation.md

 #### The masking process stage of the pipeline to remove non needed components

 1. `CV bridge`: This connects/links OpenCV to ROS
-2. `cv2.cvtColor(image, cv2.COLOR_BGR2HSV)`: Convert to HSV image, apply thresholds then mask.
+1. `cv2.cvtColor(image, cv2.COLOR_BGR2HSV)`: Convert to HSV image, apply thresholds using `cv2.inRange()` then mask.
 A useful threshold tool is the [blob_detector.py](https://github.com/tizianofiorenzani/ros_tutorials/blob/master/opencv/include/blob_detector.py) by Tiziano Fiorenzani.
 1. Repeat the above process but remove the green vines applying a new threshold
 1. We now have an image with lots of smaller white dots.
 We need to remove this noise.
 We used `astype(np.uint8)` to convert to unit8, then `cv2.connectedComponentsWithStats(dummy_image, connectivity=8)` to build a list of centroids of all white dots.
 We then filter and remove any that are below 60 pixels in size (chosen via trial and error).
 1. `cv2.dilate(vinemask_updated, np.ones((15, 15)), iterations = 1)` was used to [increase the size](https://opencv24-python-tutorials.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_morphological_ops/py_morphological_ops.html) of the mask points.
 1. We then use `cv2.getStructuringElement(cv2.MORPH_ELLIPSE, (5,5))` to apply an elliptical shape to a following morphologyEx process
 1. `cv2.morphologyEx(vinemask_updated, cv2.MORPH_OPEN, kernel)` to open the pixels to create larger centroid regions.
 The kernel size is critical here and we use 5,5.
-7,7 opened up the image to far relative to distance image was being taken at and results were poor.
+7,7 opened up the image to far relative to the distance the image was being taken at and results were poor.

 <p float="left">
   <img src="images/remove_background.png" width="48%" height="300px" />